Anvar0v/Courseware-MVC/README.md

 # Courseware-MVC
-Course management system for schools/universities.
+Course management system provides actions like creation of a course, giving tasks and so on.